Questions and Answers about Concessions

 How are concession rents determined?

 The Department periodically conducts economic feasibility studies to establish minimum acceptable rents.
 Most concession opportunities are offered through a public Request for Proposals (RFP) or bid process, which establishes fair market rent for the specific concession opportunity.
-State park concession rents can be a flat rate or a percentage of the concession’s gross sales, whichever sum is greater.
+State park concession rent is paid by a flat rate or a percentage of the concession’s gross sales, whichever sum is greater.

 How much revenue is generated by concessions?

-In fiscal year 2011-12, concession sales at state parks were over $106 million and resulted in over $15 million in rent paid to the State.
+In fiscal year 2012-13, concession sales at state parks exceeded $115 million and resulted in over $18 million in rent paid to the Department.

 Where do concession rents go?